patriziotufarolo/BluetoothProximitySensor/Documentation.md

 A shop keeper spends a lot of time in the back shop, so he wants to be alerted when someone enters his shop.
 He has his Android smartphone always with him, so it would be awesome if he could get notified as soon as someone passes the door of his shop.

-## Solution provided
+## Provided solution
-The solution provided has been built using a Raspberry PI, a passive infrared motion sensor and a cheap serial bluetooth adapter.
+The provided solution has been built using a Raspberry PI, a passive infrared motion sensor and a cheap serial Bluetooth adapter.
 When someone passes in front of the sensor, the Raspberry PI gets a GPIO signal and sends a byte over Bluetooth using the SPP service.
 The smartphone reads the serial stream through Bluetooth and notifies the shop keeper ringing, vibrating and showing an alert on screen.